hunter-teacher-cert/syllabi/README.md

 ### Topics

+## By the end of this course, students will be able to:
+  - learn the fundamentals of each subfield studied in this course.
+  - use online and community resources to further their own professional development and study of computer science.
+  - design and implement developmentally appropriate computer science instructional content for a diverse population of learners based on content learned in this course.

 Specific topics will be determined by prior to the end of the data structures unit.

 Suggested project topics: